-Whenever I am in the mood to cook Italian I always turn to my favorite Napa Valley Chef, Micheal Chiarello.
+Whenever I am in the mood to cook italian food, I always turn to my favorite Napa Valley Chef, Micheal Chiarello.
 His recipes are always clean and full of flavor.
 This recipe for Potato Gnocchi does not disappoint.
 Gnocchi [pronounced ‘Nyoke-ee’] is a type of dumpling made from semolina or wheat flours or starchy potatoes or sweet potatoes.
 It is not uncommon to find recipes that mix part potato with squash or spinach.
 Gnocchi are to the Italians what french fries are to the Americans.
 Everyone loves them.
 The dough is so light and fluffy it is like biting into a cloud; they practically melt in your mouth.
 Gnocchi was first introduced by Roman Legions during the expansion into Europe.
 It was a quick cheap side dish favored mostly in Northern Italy but now is enjoyed throughout the Middle East and South America.

 Now, for the important part: the tips of trade for making perfect gnocchi.
 Michael prefers to bake the potatoes.
 It is perfectly fine to boil the potatoes however you must follow these important guidelines.